 - technology and entrepreneurship

-The Executive Board deliberates on all issues presented to the Student Government, including matters pertaining to student interest groups; academic policies and curricula; campus life policies, services, and facilities, and any issues pertaining to the global network university as they apply to the NYUAD Student Body.
+The Executive Board deliberates on all issues presented to the Student Government, including matters pertaining to student interest groups; academic policies and curricula; campus life policies, services, and facilities, and any issues pertaining to NYU’s global network as they apply to the NYUAD Student Body.

 The executive board is made up of the following positions:

-Students and student interest groups may request funds for meetings, events, equipment, training, etc. The Student Funding Board, comprised of the Treasurer and Class Representatives, oversees SIG budget proposals and individual event proposals.
+Students and student interest groups (SIGs) may request funds for meetings, events, equipment, training, etc. The Student Funding Board, composed of the Chair of Budgets and SIGs and Class Representatives, oversees SIG budget proposals, and individual event proposals.

 Academic Representatives represent undergraduate student interests for their academic divisions and work on a range of academic policies and curricular issues.

 Mandated to work on specific projects and policies, University Student Committees are chaired and populated by students.
 These committees are listed below:

 The NYUAD Debate Union organizes debate events on campus and competes in national and international tournaments.
 No prior experience is required to join.

 Spring 2019 - Akash Jaini and Omair Rehman won the Debate Union's first international championship (novice category) at Leiden University in the Netherlands.
 Olivia Bray won their first domestic championship at a competition in Sharjah.
 Congrats!

 Gulf region students debate global issues